Beneficiary of Will

 Another consideration when naming a Will beneficiary is the status of the person you want to benefit.
 For instance, if your child is not over the age of 18, the child does not have the legal capacity to receive a bequest in his or her own right.
 In these situations, a testator should consider having a child's share placed into a trust the terms of which are set out in the Will.
 This type of trust is a testamentary trust.
 In a typical situation the Trust provisions may provide that the property is given to a named trustee to hold in trust for the child until the child reaches say age 21 at which time the child receives one-half of the fund.
 The trust can then provide that the balance of the trust is to be paid to child when he reaches age 24.
 Also, the trustee can be given broad powers to distribute the trust principal and income to the children throughout the term of the trust.

-New York City estate planning attorneys commonly assist their clients in creating appropriate beneficiary clauses in Wills and providing for special situations such as the needs and protection of minor children.
+Beneficiary lawyers in New York City commonly assist their clients in creating appropriate beneficiary clauses in Wills and providing for special situations such as the needs and protection of minor children.
 I have worked with many clients to prepare Wills and other documents that reflect their desires regarding the distribution of assets to their interested beneficiaries.

 I was admitted to the New York State Bar in 1979 and admitted to the Supreme Court of the United States in 1982 after graduating in the top 10% of my class at The New England School of Law in Boston.
 I was admitted to the United States Court of Appeals, Second Circuit and the United States District Court for the Southern and Eastern Districts of New York.
 I started my own law practice in New York City in 1985.
 I have many years of experience successfully working with and advising clients in creating and executing plans that effectively express their personal desires regarding the disposition and protection of assets.
 I do this while providing potential tax advantages and security for family and beneficiaries.

-You can contact me by phone at (212) 355-2575 or fill out my contact form.
+You can contact me by phone at (212) 355-2575 or fill out my contact form for a free appointment with a New York City beneficiary attorney.
 I look forward to talking with you.